-Misunderstandings Costs in Value-Stream Mapping
+Misunderstandings the Origin of Value in Value-Stream Mapping

 Gene Callahan NYU Tandon School of Engineering

 Value-stream mapping is a useful tool that forces tech teams to focus on activities that add the most value for the customer, rather than those that are recommended in some textbook, or that employ a hot new technology a senior person happens to want to learn, or that use a development method that will look good when reporting to the CIO.
-However, too often advocates of this laudable technique have been operating on long-discredited ideas of economic activities "add value" and which ones do not.
+However, too often advocates of this laudable technique have been operating on long-discredited ideas of which economic activities "add value" and which ones do not.

 The discipline of economics itself grappled with this problem for a couple of centuries.
-In the 1700s the French physiocrats held that only agricultural production truly created value the rest of us were parasitic on farmers.
+In the 1700s the French physiocrats held that only agricultural production truly created value; the rest of us were parasitic on farmers.
 (Imagine if they value-stream mapped your latest web project!)
-Adam Smith worked to refute the physiocrats, suggest instead that it was labor that added value to a product.
-But there was a problem with that idea: the old Italian joke goes, if that were true, we would have to pay very inexperienced workers the most, since they labor far longer than an old pro to achieve the same outcome.
+Adam Smith worked to refute the physiocrats, suggesting instead that it was labor that added value to a product.
+But there was a problem with that idea: as the old Italian joke goes, if that were true, we would have to pay very inexperienced workers the most, since they labor far longer than an old pro to achieve the same outcome.

 Economics finally solved this problem in the late nineteenth century, in what is usually called "the Marginal Revolution."
 Economists realized that "value" was not a substance ladled into a product by some parts of the production process, but not by other parts: instead, value arises from an act of valuation on the part of the user of a product.
 So, in determining whether some activity "adds value," the right question to ask is not, "Does the user of this product value the activity?"
 The user of the product does not value any production activities whatsoever, in and of themselves.
-What the user values the features of the final product, regardless of how they were brought about.
-People who want to drink wine do not care if the wine is the "fruit of the land" or was created by a miracle at Cana: they care if the wine tastes good!
+What the user values are the features of the final product, regardless of how they were brought about.
+People who want to a fast sports car do not care if the speed is achieved by !
 And users of software do not care what mix of planning, stand-ups, coding, testing, and so on were necessary to produce the software: they care if it does the job they need it to do.

 Thus, when we find a statement like the following (in the context of automobile manufacturing):